polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 1. Describe the high availability and disaster recovery provisions in your design.

-1. Describe the approach that will allow Contoso to expand its business to Canada, including provisions that account for data residency and for business intelligence requirements.
+1. Describe the approach that will allow Contoso to implement the Mortgage Application web app in Canada, including provisions that account for data residency and for business intelligence requirements.

 1. Determine which identity provider and which identity topology you will use to facilitate authentication and authorization of the Azure Stack environment that is part of your solution environment.